bhoumikp/basic-api/README.md

     - `search`: Searches through all the entities and returns related entities based on the query term.
 Ex. `"?search=jon doe"`.
     - `page`, `pageSize`: Clients can specify which page they want to retrieve and how many entities should retrieve in one page.
     - `gender`, `startDate`, `endDate`, `countries`: More filtered entities will retrieve using these parameters.
-  - Description: This route returns all the entities and accepts some searching and filtering parameters to get results close to user's expectations
+  - Description: This route returns all the entities and accepts some searching and filtering parameters to get results close to the user's expectations

 - **Update Entity by ID:**
   - Route: `PUT /api/entities/{id}`